The Girlfriend’s Guide to Packing for a Rafting Trip

 On the river, the key is to wear clothes that will dry quickly, but also keep you warm when they’re wet.
 In camp, you’ll want items that stay cool and comfortable in hot summer temps or warm and dry in cooler weather.
 For example, a fashionable skort can be just as practical as a pair of shorts, but can also let your girly side shine.
 In camp, feel free to show up for happy hour in a breezy sundress or a flowy skirt instead of pants made out of the same waterproof fabric you’ve been wearing all day.
 Comfy yoga pants can also feel divine on a cool evening at camp.

 For clothing inspiration, check out both REI and Patagonia for great options that are designed for women and made to stand up to outdoor-living.
-Personally, I like Patagonia’s Morning Glory Dress and Kuhl’s Mova Skort.
+Personally, I like Patagonia’s travel dresses and Kuhl’s Freeflex Skort.
 Or for a less expensive option, some ladies prefer a simple sarong, which can be used for sun protection on the raft, worn as a cover-up on the beach, turned into a skirt in the evening, and can even provide a little extra privacy at times.

 Don’t want to wear a soggy swimsuit under your river clothes every day?
 No problem.
 Sports bras and quick-dry panties are great alternatives.
 For performance based, yet still-sassy undies, check out ExOfficio’s Give-N-Go Collection and Under Armour’s Sports Bras.
 But remember to pack your swimsuit for those times you actually do want to wear it.

 And finally, your feet will be extra happy if you bring a pair of flip flops to wear at camp so you don’t have to walk around in soggy river shoes all evening.
 Many river guides swear by Chaco Flips.